informalsystems/tendermint-rs/docs/spec/lightclient/verification.md

 > the worst case time it needs to verify the header of height
 > *targetHeight* depends mainly on how frequent the validator set on the
 > blockchain changes.
 That core verification terminates successfully
-> crucially depends on the check [TP], that is, that the headers in
+> crucially depends on the check [TP.1], that is, that the headers in
 > *LightStore* do not expire in the time needed to download more
 > headers, which depends on the creation time of the headers in
 > *LightStore*.
 That is, termination of core verification is highly